TonyKaravasilev/CryptoMananaDocs/docs/hash-functions.md

 $digestTwo = $hasher->hashData('data');

 echo $digestOne === $digestTwo ?
-    'The too digest are the same!' : 'The digests are different and that is CORRECT!';
+    'The too digest are the same!' : 'The digests are different, CORRECT!';
 ````

 ### [](#key-derivation-hash-functions){:.book_mark}Key Derivation Hash Functions ###